top of page

 From Jerusalem: A letter to pilgrims ...

 I saw Jerusalem for the first time on the evening of 14th January 2025 when the taxi from the airport dropped me outside the Lion's Gate in the eastern wall.
-I entered the city directly onto the Via Dolorosa at the site of the Roman Antonia Fortress - the place where Christ was scourged before His final journey through Jerusalem to Golgotha.
-From the Lion's Gate I walked the short distance to my accommodation at the Ecce Homo Pilgrim House .
-Founded by the Sisters of Notre Da
+I entered the city directly onto the Via Dolorosa at the site of the Roman Antonia Fortress—the place where Christ was scourged before His final journey through Jerusalem to Golgotha.
+A Warm Welcome at Ecce Homo Pilgrim House From the Lion's Gate, I walked a short distance to my accommodation at the Ecce Homo Pilgrim Hou

 Friends of the Holy Land